aele1401/Red_vs_Blue-Project/README.md

 - Exploitation Techniques: Methods to exploit identified vulnerabilities, such as unauthorized file access or code execution.
 - Avoiding Detection: Strategies to remain undetected during penetration testing activities.

 For instance, exploiting WebDAV vulnerabilities can lead to unauthorized code execution on the server.
-It's essential to understand these attack vectors to effectively defend against them
+It's essential to understand these attack vectors to effectively defend against them.

 ## Blue Team Activities
 Defensive measures are outlined in this section, focusing on: